 SEO is an entire subject in its own right, but I have just pulled off a few minor pointers that come to mind, when putting a site live.

-- Check Keywords and Descriptions on all pages, usually it is a good idea to create a report for this.
+- Check keywords and descriptions on all pages.
+It's usually a good idea to create a report for this.

 - Set-up with Google webmaster tools, as this will help you see how people are finding your site.

 - Ensure you tick the option to enable a Google Site Map against your publishing server, and submit it to Google using the webmaster tools.

 - If you had Webmaster Tools configured before, you may need to re-configure the verification for your new site.

 Ready for go-live

 If you have followed my advice, then you will have considered all of the technical considerations, and will have a site at this point that is ready for live at least 2 weeks before your actual deadline.

 At this point it is a great idea, if not sooner to open the site up on a soft launch internally.

 This is a great step, as it will give you the opportunity to get final feedback before live.
 Often managers and directors may simply okay decisions and options without giving full attention, this has happened many times to us.
 If someone does make a change at this point, at least we still have 2 weeks to put any change in place!